luomus/laji-api/breaking-changes.md

 >   "informalTaxonGroups": "MVL.1",                // Matches taxa with informalTaxonGoup MVL.1
 >   "multimedia.author": "somebody",               // Matches taxa with any multimedia item having author "somebody"
 >   "taxonRank": ["MX.genus", "MX.subGenus"]       // Matches taxa that are of rank genus or sub-genus
->   "scientificName": "!MX.genus", "MX.subGenus"]  // Matches taxa that are of rank genus or sub-genus
 >   "secureLevel": "!MX.secureLevelNoShow"         // Matches everything but taxa with MX.secureLevelNoShow
 > }
 > ```